Ranchester is just a few miles downstream from Dayton, Wyoming, where

 pictures from our hike through the Tongue River Canyon, which is part of

 TRIP NOTES FROM RAPID CITY, SD TO DAYTON, WY

-We had a leisurely morning at Ellsworth AFB yesterday, knowing we had
+We had a leisurely morning at Ellsworth AFB yesterday, knowing we

-move the camper so frequently that it doesn't take us very long to get
+We've been at this long enough that it doesn't take us very long to get

 We left Rapid City a little after 10 AM.
 It was a beautiful day for a